arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-how-to.md

 Translating above example to Ruby and RES:

-- there is na event from different bounded context, i.e. `Ordering`, we will be subscribing to it
+- there is an event from different bounded context, i.e. `Ordering`, we will be subscribing to it

 ```ruby
 module Ordering